horeaporutiu/VSCodeTutorial/README.md

 ## Let's get started
 ![packageFile](/docs/installExtension.gif)
 First thing we need to do is to install the IBM Blockchain Platform VSCode extension.
-You will need to latest version of VSCode to do this.
-To see if you have the latest VSCode extension, go to `Code` -> `Check for Updates`.
+You will need to install the latest version of VSCode to do this.
+To see if you have the latest VSCode extension, go to
+`Code` -> `Check for Updates`.
 If VSCode crashes at this point (which it did for me), it likely means you don't have the latest version.
 Check the troubleshooting section below if your VSCode crashed.
 Otherwise, update your VSCode, and once you're done, click on `extensions` on the